 Producer prices for final demand in the US excluding foods and energy increased 0.6 percent from a month earlier in August 2021, following a 1 percent gain in July and beating market expectations of a 0.5 percent rise.
 Year-on-year, core producer prices jumped 6.7 percent in August, the largest advance on record. source: U.S. Department of Labor

 Core Producer Prices in the United States averaged 110.58 points from 2010 until 2021, reaching an all time high of 126.90 points in August of 2021 and a record low of 99.90 points in April of 2010.
 This page provides - United States Core Producer Prices- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Producer Prices Final Demand Less Foods and Energy - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Core Producer Prices in the United States is expected to be 123.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Producer Prices in the United States to stand at 128.00 in 12 months time.
+Core Producer Prices in the United States is expected to be 125.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Producer Prices Final Demand Less Foods and Energy is projected to trend around 130.00 points in 2022 and 135.00 points in 2023, according to our econometric models.